 - At the Regina Academies, students are taught to seek truth, goodness, and beauty in all aspects of life and learning.
-These “transcendentals” are the ultimate desire of the human heart because when they are found together, they lead us to a deeper understanding of the nature of God who himself is good, true, and beautiful.
+These “transcendentals” are the ultimate desire of the human heart because when they are found together, they lead us to wonder and a deeper understanding of the nature of God who himself is good, true, and beautiful.

 - A Regina education teaches children at their natural stage of development.
 We call these stages the “Trivium.”
 Children up to the 4th or 5th-grade love memorization and learning facts, and so the curriculum is structured to appeal to their natural curiosity and pride in accomplishment.
 As children approach the middle school years, they want to argue and be heard, so learning takes place in conversation rather than lecture.
 These years are the perfect time to cultivate a desire for learning as children are challenged to prove their assertions and express them verbally and in writing.
 The final stage is the application of learning that takes place in high school using logic and critical reasoning.
 Throughout these three stages children absorb, understand, and then apply what they have learned.

 This classical approach to education produces tremendous outcomes, as is evidenced by what our parents have to say about their experience.
 Here are a few of their responses to a recent survey: